mralvern/InvestMates/README.md

  2. Stock tracking
 Users would be able to view real time stock prices of any stock on any market.
+-InvestMates will use the yahoo finance API to attain data on individual stocks.

  3. Portfolio creation
 Users would be able to create their own portfolios and add whatever stocks they want to it.
+- We will use sqlalchemy to track each users data and the stocks they hold.

  4. Portfolio sharing
 Users would be able to take a snapshot of their portfolio and be able to share their portfolio with their peers.

  5. Automatic calculation of total assets
 Users can easily determine their total portfolio value at a glance
+- Upon rendering of the dashboard page, InvestMates will iterate through the list of stocks the user has and retrieve the quantity and current price with the formula: stock quantity * current stock price.

+- Total portfolio value would be calculated by the summation of the individual stocks in the portfolio

  6. Automatic calculation of Gain/Loss on their stocks Users can easily determin thier Gain or Loss on each of their stocks.
+- The yfinance api will current price and the last close price.
+The difference in these prices will give us the day gain price: current price - current price = day gain/loss

+- the day gain/ loss for each ticker is then calculated with the formula: day gain * stock quantity

+- The total day gain/loss is calcaulated by adding the day gain/ loss of each ticker

 Application Use FlowChart